zsparal/api-documentation/source/reference/v2/payments-api/get-payment.rst

       The API resource URL of the order this payment was created for.
 Not present if not created for an order.

+   .. parameter:: terminal
+      :type: URL object
+      :condition: optional

+      The API resource URL of the terminal this payment was created for.
+Only present for a point of sale payment.

 Response parameters for recurring payments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. parameter:: sequenceType